bookofproofs/bookofproofs.github.io/_sources/history/18th-century/la-condamine.md

 * However, the Committee still refused to publish La Condamine's paper.
 * He appealed again to the full Academy which, eventually, overruled its own publication Committee and the paper appeared in print.
 * Although exceptionally talented, La Condamine's character meant that his researches were less deep than they might have been.
-* made all prolonged meditation impossible, preventing him from going deeply enough into any scientific area to arrive at any new discoveries.
-* widely known in every society, possessing the art of persuading the ignorant people to whom he had listened, bringing back singular observations to pique the frivolous curiosity of the people of the world, writing with enough charm to have people read his work, with enough neglect and too simple a tone to foster envy or threaten the self-esteem of others, interesting for his bravery and piquant for his faults.

 Born 28 January 1701, Paris, France.
 Died 4 February 1774, Paris, France.